“Sorry we were late on the delivery, it took us longer than expected”.

 “We couldn’t expect that kind of failure”.

 Our binary thinking minds are having a hard time dealing with uncertainty.
-Nothing is ever 100% certain, so we’d give up and do nothing instead.
-It would leave things with 0% certainty.
-But total uncertainty stresses us out, so we’d put too much effort to get to total certainty, which is impossible.
+Nothing is ever 100% certain, so we give up and do nothing instead.
+Leaving things with 0% certainty.
+But total uncertainty stresses us out, so we put too much effort to get to total 100% certainty, which does not exist.
 The Middle Way would suggest to put the right effort and to leave it at certain enough.

 Certainty is the outcome of an effort done on uncertainty.
 But what we actually do is reduce the uncertainty by excavating through it, into the certainty that is in a Task’s core.
 Physically speaking, it exists in our code and in our minds.
-We’d see this in the practice of Uncovering Work later in this series.
+We’ll later dig into Uncovering Work (pun intended) later in this series.

 We uncover certainty.
 We do not “make certain” or maximize certainty, because it suggests we are trying to achieve the impossible total certainty.
 We only try to minimize uncertainty.
 The only question remains is when to stop digging.
 What and when is certain enough?